Real Name: Uri ben David

 The original series ran for four issues before Mike and John ran out of money.
 Superhero comics don't really sell all that well in Israel.

-The name Uri-Oan is an obvious illusion to Orion.
+The name Uri-Oan is an obvious allusion to Orion.
 Translated, it means "Strong Uri" or literally, "Uri of Strength" or "Uri of might!" or "Uri of Devine Power."
 You get the idea.
 Oan is one of those hebrew words that could be translated a couple different ways."
 He also named Uri Oan's girlfriend, clarified his powers, and mentioned that at one point, there had been the hopes of selling stories involving the character to DC as part of their Milestone comics.

 Any Additions/Corrections?
 Please let me know.